s-gregorini003/tflite-multiclass-speech-recognition/README.md

 <a href="https://apps.apple.com/it/app/yeelight/id977125608"><img alt="Download on the App Store" src="https://upload.wikimedia.org/wikipedia/commons/3/3c/Download_on_the_App_Store_Badge.svg" height=60px /></a>

-provision the router's SSID and password to it.
-After the light is connected to the router, it is visible to any device under the same network.
+After providing your router's SSID and password to the app, the light will be connected and visible to any device under the same network.
 After the configuration procedure is completed, it is possible to enable the third party control protocol directly in the app.
 This protocol allows the light to be managed locally (LAN connection).

 ![LAN control enable process](https://github.com/s-gregorini003/tflite-multiclass-speech-recognition/blob/master/img/lan-control-enabling.png)

+Then, copy the IP address of the lightbulb (which can be found in the light settings of the app) into the *rpi-tflite-audio-provider.py*, specifically replace the string variable `hostname`.
+Copy the files *rpi-tflite-audio-provider.py* and *nc-message-sender.py* into a directory on the Pi and connect a USB microphone.
+Finally, open the terminal on the Pi, `cd` to the folder where you copied the files and run the script.

+> `python3 rpi-tflite-audio-provider.py`

 ## Credits